lewagon/dotfiles/01-Ruby/01-Programming-basics/TEACHERS.md

 **Question 2**:

 Write a game.
-The computes picks a number between 1 and 10.
+The computer picks a number between 1 and 10.
 Then the user guesses until he/she finds the correct answer.

 When the program is done, ask the student to pick between 1 and 100, and for each wrong guess, indicate to the user if his/her guess is bigger or smaller than the computer's pick.